suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A string specifying the track name of another track which holds initialization data for the current track.
 Note that initialization tracks SHOULD NOT delcare alternate group and render group bindings.

 ### Selection parameters {#selectionparameters}
 An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
 If present, the selection parameters object MUST NOT be empty.
+Any selection parameters declared at the root level are inherited by all tracks.
+A selection parameters object may exist at both the root and track level.
+The additive combination of the parameters

 ### Codec {#codec}
 A string defining the codec used to encode the track.